AlexeyKiselyov/TypeScriptPractice/CodeBasics/README.md

-# TypeScript training with AI
+# TypeScript training with CodeBasics